 Children are safeguarded well.
-There are clear policies and procedures in place and the childminder is confident of the procedures to follow in the event of having any concerns about children in her care.
+There are clear policies and procedures in place and the childminder is vigilant and very confident of the procedures to follow in the event of having any concerns about children in her care.
 She is aware of the need to record any existing injuries to children, any accidents and any medication administered.
 Robust risk assessments ensure children are safe at the childminder's home and when away from the premises.
 Children are taught to keep themselves safe through clear explanations from the childminder.
-For example, she explains to them that they must sit on the chair to eat their lunch as they may fall and hurt themselves.
-The childminder evaluates the activities she provides for the children; however systems are not yet in place to evaluate the whole provision towards maintaining continuous improvement.
+For example, they discuss road safety on a daily basis, as they go out to the park or visit the library.
+There is an appropriate emergency evacuation procedure in place, however the childminder does not currently practice this with the children.
+The childminder evaluates the activities she provides for the children; and there are effective systems in place to evaluate the whole provision.
+This means she has a good capacity towards maintaining continuous improvement.

 Resources are used effectively to support the children's learning and development as they are given choices of activities they would like to do.
-Systems for observation and planning are developing well, although children's next steps are not always identified to give a clear picture of their progress.
+Systems for observation and planning are well developed and children's next steps are always identified to give a clear picture of their progress.
 The environment is conducive to learning and the childminder has a calm caring friendly approach towards the children.
 The childminder demonstrates a clear understanding about how to promote equality and diversity.
 She recognises children's differences and supports their individual needs extremely well.

 Partnerships with parents are very good.
-The childminder is highly motivated to ensure that the parents are extremely well informed and have detailed information about their child's day, through providing diaries and giving verbal feedback.
-However, the childminder has yet to establish systems to share relevant information with other early years settings that children attend to ensure continuity and develop coherence.
+The childminder is highly motivated to ensure that the parents are extremely well informed and have detailed information about their child's day, through providing daily record sheets and giving verbal feedback.
+However, systems to share relevant information with other early years settings that children attend are less developed.